linode/docs/docs/guides/security/firewalls/network-firewalls-vs-application-firewalls/index.md

 - **Layer-7 DDoS Attacks**: Unlike lower-layer distributed denial-of-service attacks that tie up network resources such as TCP ports, an application-layer DDoS attack works by exhausting application-specific attributes such as login attempts.
 Because application-based firewalls can keep state on existing sessions and track the rate of new connection attempts, they can shut down DDoS attempts before they reach application servers.

-- **Cross-Site Scripting Attacks**: Similar to a SQL injection exploit, a cross-site scripting (XSS) attack is one where an attacker inputs malicious client-side code into web pages.
+- **Cross-Site Scripting Attacks**: Similar to an SQL injection exploit, an attacker in a cross-site scripting (XSS) attack inputs malicious client-side code into web pages.
 Viewing the web page then triggers the malicious code, leading to disclosure of login credentials and other vulnerabilities.
 Although XSS attacks date to the late 1990s, they keep recurring regularly because many web applications inadequately screen input before processing.
 Application firewalls can help by identifying and blocking malicious code embedded in input fields.

 All these capabilities require significant processing power on the part of application firewalls, and point to one use case where they might not be appropriate.
-In organizations that use well-known hostnames and/or IP addresses for internal access, an application firewall may be overkill.
+An application firewall may be overkill in organizations that use well-known hostnames and/or IP addresses for internal access.
 Here, a network firewall may be sufficient to restrict access for internal users.

 In other cases, especially when rapidly evolving web applications are Internet-facing, application firewalls are the way to go.
 Read [Level Up Application Security with a Web Application Firewall](https://www.linode.com/blog/security/level-up-application-security-web-application-firewall/) to learn when to use a WAP and how to choose one.